Betelgeuse: Nascent discoveries

-Aboriginal groups in South Australia have shared oral tales of the variable brightness of Betelgeuse for at least 1,000 years.
+Aboriginal groups in South Australia have shared oral tales of the variable brightness of Betelgeuse for an unknown period.

-The variation in Betelgeuse's brightness was described in 1836 by Sir John Herschel, when he published his observations in Outlines of Astronomy.
+The variation in Betelgeuse's brightness was described in 1836 by Sir John Herschel in Outlines of Astronomy.
 From 1836 to 1840, he noticed significant changes in magnitude when Betelgeuse outshone Rigel in October 1837 and again in November 1839.
-A 10 year quiescent period followed; then in 1849, Herschel noted another short cycle of variability, which peaked in 1852.
+A 10-year quiescent period followed; then in 1849, Herschel noted another short cycle of variability, which peaked in 1852.
 Later observers recorded unusually high maxima with an interval of years, but only small variations from 1957 to 1967.
 The records of the American Association of Variable Star Observers (AAVSO) show a maximum brightness of 0.2 in 1933 and 1942, and a minimum of 1.2, observed in 1927 and 1941.
-This variability in brightness may explain why Johann Bayer, with the publication of his Uranometria in 1603, designated the star alpha as it probably rivaled the usually brighter Rigel (beta).
-From Arctic latitudes, Betelgeuse's red colour and higher location in the sky than Rigel meant the Inuit regarded it as brighter, and one local name was Ulluriajjuaq "large star".
+This variability in brightness may explain why Johann Bayer, with the publication of his Uranometria in 1603, designated the star alpha, as it probably rivaled the usually brighter Rigel (beta).
+From Arctic latitudes, Betelgeuse's red colour and higher location in the sky than Rigel meant the Inuit regarded it as brighter, and one local name was Ulluriajjuaq ("large star").